Phenomenology of Dirac neutrino EFTs up to dimension six: Constraints from electroweak precision and colliders searches

 \section{Constraints from electroweak precision and colliders searches}

-In this section, we summarise existing limits on some of the dimension six operators.
-Let us first consider the limits on the bosonic operators listed in Tab.~\ref{tab:bosonic}.
-The operators $\mathcal{O}_{LNB,LNW}$ and $\mathcal{O}_{HN}$ trigger the invisible decay channel for the $Z$ boson, whereas the operator $\mathcal{O}_{LNH}$ triggers the invisible decay of Higgs boson.
+In this section, we summarize existing limits on some of the dimension six operators.
+Let us first consider the limits on the bosonic operators listed in Table~\ref{tab:bosonic}.
+The operators $\mathcal{O}_{LNB,LNW}$ and $\mathcal{O}_{HN}$ trigger the invisible decay channel for the $Z$ boson, whereas the operator $\mathcal{O}_{LNH}$ triggers the invisible decay of Higgs boson~\cite{Barducci:2020icf}.
 These decay widths are

 where $C_{LNZ}=c_w C_{LNW}-s_w C_{LNB}$, and flavor indices are suppressed for clarity.
 LEP experiments place a strong bound on the new physics contributions to the $Z$-boson invisible decay width: $\Gamma^{\rm NP}(Z\to\text{inv})<2$ MeV at $95\%$ C.L~\cite{ALEPH:2005ab}.
 This gives a constraint on the cutoff scale $\Lambda>1$ TeV, normalizing the relevant Wilson coefficient to one.
 From the experimental upper bound on the Higgs invisible branching ratio: $\text{BR}(h\to\text{inv})\leq 10.7\%$~\cite{ATLAS:2023tkt}, one obtains $\Lambda>2.8$ TeV with $C_{LNH}= 1$.
 The operator $\mathcal{O}_{HNe}$ can be constrained by measurements of the $W$ boson width,